Psoriatic Arthritis and Back Pain

 “Studies suggest axial PsA may be associated with more aggressive peripheral arthritis,” says Alexis Ogdie, MD, assistant professor of medicine and director of the Penn Psoriatic Arthritis Clinic, University of Pennsylvania in Philadelphia.

+For a comprehensive treatment plan, your doctor will recommend a combination of medications and non-drug therapies, including disease education, regular exercise and physical therapy.
+When people are diagnosed with PsA they should tell their physician as soon as they start having back or neck pain or stiffness – especially in the morning when they first wake up, so treatment can be targeted appropriately.
 Another consideration is that some people with PsA (especially women) can have axial disease with no symptoms.
-So it’s a good idea to talk to your doctor about your spine health at your next checkup even if back pain isn’t a problem.
+It’s a good idea to talk to your doctor about your spine health at your next checkup even if back pain isn’t a problem.